jwdebelius/q2-sidle/docs/source/reconstruction.rst

 * Make sure your :ref:`input manifest <Table Reconstruction>` conforms to the guidelines
 * Your region names must  match between the alignment, kmer, and manifest
 * ``count-degenerates`` will control how the summary describes differences in the sequences
-* ``max-mismatch`` helps determine the probability sequences should be retained.
+* ``max-mismatch`` helps determine the probability that sequences should be retained.
 This should match what was passed to the alignment.
 * **NOTE**: THIS WILL CHANGE IN THE NEAR FUTURE.
 DON'T LET PERFECT BE THE ENEMY OF GOOD ENOUGH

 **Syntax**